Bilirubin levels in newborns

 - Pathological jaundice: is always considered if jaundice develops in the first 24 hours after birth, or if levels are very high from 24 hours to 10 days of age, or the baby shows signs of serious illness.

-- Breast milk jaundice: occurs 5-7 days after birth, typically peaks at 14 days and can last as long as a few months.
+- Breast milk jaundice (also known as breastfeeding jaundice): occurs 5-7 days after birth, typically peaks at 14 days and can last as long as a few months.
 It’s thought to be caused by an increased concentration of an enzyme (β-glucuronidase) in breast milk.
 Breast milk jaundice is common in breastfed babies and is physiologically normal and nothing to worry about.

 It’s normal to have some bilirubin in your blood.
-Older children and adults should have bilirubin levels at or below 1mg/dL (milligrams per deciliter).
+Normal bilirubin levels for older children and adults should be at or below 1mg/dL (milligrams per deciliter).

 Almost all babies have increased bilirubin levels within 1-2 days of birth.
 Newborn jaundice (neonatal hyperbilirubinaemia) is diagnosed when blood levels of bilirubin are over 5mg/dL.

-The below bilirubin levels are acording to the American Academy of Family Physicians:
+The below bilirubin levels are according to the American Academy of Family Physicians: